roket1428/darkman-time/README.md

 ## Setup

 You can run the service any way you prefer.
+A simple and safe approach is to just run it via the autostart/exec mechanism of your window manager (or wayland compositor).

+If you use superd, the superd-services package includes a service definition:

+    superctl enable --now darkman

 If you use systemd, a service file is included:

     systemctl --user enable --now darkman.service

-`darkman` **DOES NOT** depend on systemd, and is usable on non-systemd distributions.

 Note that the dark-mode and light-mode scripts mentioned above (and available in the source repository) are not included in this package.
 You'll need to